jrenton/vuex-talk/README.md

 })
 ```

 There are minor details excluded here, but the basic idea is that we want to show a loader when the form is saving.
 This is a common pattern that is used, where a form needs to show a loader, an overlay, buttons being disabled, text being displayed, etc (And this pattern of an `isSaving` variable can actually be abstracted in a mixin and tied in with a validator, but that's outside of the scope of this).
-Basically only the current component's form cares that it is saving.
+Only the current component's form cares that it is saving.
 It is not necessary that `isSaving` is saved in the Vuex state.

 But what if a different component does care that this form is in the process of saving, and it is not a child, parent or sibling?